Death and taxes are inextricably linked, and that’s why Estate and Tax Planning are imperative.

 Every state has distinct laws which direct how property is distributed in the absence of a Will or other directive, such as a Living Trust.
 Generally speaking, only spouses, registered domestic partners, and blood relatives inherit under state law.
 Unmarried partners, friends and charities get nothing, unless they’re included in your Will.
 If you are married, your spouse will receive the largest share of the inheritance, and if you have no children, may inherit 100%.
 Brothers, sisters, cousins, and other relatives only inherit your assets if there are no children and no surviving spouse.
 In the event that no relatives can be found, the state acquires the assets.

 The best time to plan your estate is now.

 Does your family know where your important documents are located?
 Insurance policies?
 The Deed to your home?
 The sooner you have this important discussion, the more prepared your family will be if the unthinkable happens.

 Estate planning helps to organize your documents and organize your thoughts on who should receive your assets and in what percentage.
 An estate plan also relieves your family of a significant burden at a very trying time, as they will have fewer decisions to make in the event of your death.

-Contact Vasiliadis & Associates today to begin your Estate planning.
+Contact Vasiliadis & Pappas now to begin your Estate & Tax Planning.